dipeshdimi/ChatApplication/README.md

 ## Usage

 Once the app is running, open it in your web browser and follow the on-screen instructions for registration and login.
-Explore the various features and functionalities of the College Chat App.
+Explore the various features and functionalities of the chat app.

 ## Authentication